10 Cool & Alternative Things to Do in Berlin (That Won’t Break the Bank)

 If you’re keen, you can even attempt to track who your book goes next to at BookCrossing.

 For more information on the book tree, check out what AndBerlin had to say on the topic.

 7) Play “Around the World” Ping Pong at Dr. Pong

-If you’re up for playing an unusual form of ping pong when you’re in Berlin, then look no further than Dr. Pong in Prenzlauer Berg.
+If you’re up for playing an unusual form of ping pong when you’re in Berlin, then look no further than Dr. Pong in Prenzlauer Berg as one of the cool and alternative things to do in Berlin.
 This rather spartan smoke filled dive bar with walls covered in graffiti, is only filled with a handful of tables and chairs and a single ping pong table.

 Bring a paddle (or get one from the venue by paying a €5 deposit), join a group with sometimes as many as 30 people, and enter into a game of “around the world” ping pong.
 This involves players walking around the table in a circle, each taking a turn to hit the ball back to the opponent across from them.
 It’s fun to watch a group come together and establish a rhythm with one another to keep the ball going for more than a hit or two.
 Table hogs aren’t welcome here, as this style of ping pong pong encourages participants to share, get social, and be part of a larger team.

 Bonus is that drinks here are cheap, with prices ranging anywhere from €2-5.

 Note, the location is hard to find, as the windows are covered in paper and the bar looks like it’s under construction.
 Chalk it up to part of the bar’s quirky charm and have a good time.

 We just found out!
 This is also now sadly permanently closed, like many other iconic “institutions” in Berlin.
 We’ll add in a replacement spot soon.